Blog

 2. Surgical Prophylaxis

-Patients undergoing surgical procedures receive 50 – 100 units/kg immediately before surgery.
+Patients undergoing surgical procedures receive 50 – 100 units/kg of the FEIBA medication immediately before surgery.
 Furthermore, additional doses may be given after the surgery, every 6 – 12 hours, until the bleeding is resolved and the damaged area is healed.

 3. Routine Prophylaxis